Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Ibanez: While Ibanez ordinarily used the Gotoh Edge or low-profile Takeuchi tremolos for most of their guitars, they did use the TRS-101 on some Japanese-built guitars including the 1999 left handed RG420AHL.
 It was known as the Ibanez TRS.

 B.C Rich: Some lefty B.C Rich guitars made in Japan during the late 1980s were fitted with the TRS-101 if not a Kahler Spyder.
-I am not sure if any came left handed.
+Confirmed models include left-handed NJ Series "Stingers" and ST-III models.

 Aria Pro II: The TRS-101 first appeared in the 1989 Aria Pro II catalog on several models of the CT, XR, and Vanguard Series, and from 1991 on several models of the Vanguard, Magna, Avenger, and Viper series.
 This left handed 1993 Aria Pro II MA-62 LH Magna came with the TRS-101.